ModelEarth/community/resources/angular/README.md

 <code>npm run quick</code>

+You'll need to close your existing server if it's running on port 4200.
-Neither of these worked for assigning to an open port, so closed existing server to open 4200:
+Neither of these commands worked for assigning to a different port:
 npm run quick -p 4227
 ng serve --port 4227 (Frontend loads, but not json backend.)

+Open Cypress to run tests:

 <code>npm run cypress</code>